To distribute your app with Electron, you need to download Electron's prebuilt

 It is also possible to rebrand Electron by changing the product name and

-atom.gyp file and
+args.gn file and rebuild.

 Creating a custom fork of Electron is almost certainly not something you will